apache/druid/docs/configuration/index.md

 If an `affinityConfig` is provided (as part of `fillCapacity` and `equalDistribution` strategies) for a given task, the list of workers eligible to be assigned is determined as follows:

 - a non-affinity worker if no affinity is specified for that datasource.
 Any worker not listed in the `affinityConfig` is considered a non-affinity worker.
-- a non-affinity worker if preferred workers are not available and affinity is `weak`
+- a non-affinity worker if preferred workers are not available and the affinity is _weak_ i.e. `strong: false`.
 - a preferred worker  (a worker listed in `affinityConfig`) if available
 - not assigned at all (remains pending) if preferred workers are not available and affinity is `strong`